MicrosoftDocs/windows-dev-docs/hub/apps/desktop/index.md

 </table>

 > [!NOTE]
-> All of these application platforms provide a complete UI framework and set of UI controls that let you create desktop apps like Word, Excel, and Photoshop that run in the classic Windows desktop and take full advantage of that environment's specific features.
-On Windows 10, each these platforms also support using the Windows UI (WinUI) Library to create their user interfaces.
+> On Windows 10, each these platforms also support using the Windows UI (WinUI) Library to create user interfaces.
 For more information about WinUI for desktop apps, see [this section](choose-your-platform.md#windows-ui-library).

 ## Update existing desktop apps for Windows 10